What’s The Lifeboat Inn like?

 Dogs are not allowed in the main restaurant but they are welcome in the cosy lounge, bar and conservatory, which is home to an impressive vine that’s more than 200 years old.
 A welcome letter advises visiting dogs to “sniff all the tables in advance to pick your favourite”, which Ernie duly did.
 Pet owners are also encouraged to email over pictures of their pooches so they can be included in a gallery of four-legged guests online.

-AND WHEN I’M DOG TIRED?
-Head upstairs to one of the 13 stylish bedrooms which range in size (and price) from Good, Better to Best.
+The pub has 13 stylish bedrooms which range in size (and price) from Good and Better to Best.
 Each one is named after the crew members of Licensed Victualler’s III – the last pulling lifeboat at Hunstanton Lifeboat Station which features on the pub’s sign and logo.

 We stayed in Rumbold, which had great views over the nearby marshes and a wood-effect feature wall running the length of the room.
 The soft grey colour theme was offset by subtle splashes of pink and although the room was quite compact, several clever storage solutions made the most of the space.